cdk-serverless/serverless/docs/problem.md

 ## The Problem

-Currently, LESS compilation is handled on servers we operate in our Las Vegas data center.
+Currently, we have provisioned servers to perform LESS compilation in our Las Vegas data center.
 These servers run 24/7 and are quite costly, especially considering that they are used for specific requests at irregular intervals.
 Our team decided that this was an excellent opportunity to provide some cost savings.